RedHatSatellite/sat6_scripts/README.md

   - All content views defined in an input file (-i)
   - All content views EXCEPT those defined in an input file (-x)

-The dry run (-d) option can be used to see what would be published for a given command input
+The dry run (-d) option can be used to see what would be published for a given command input.

+If using an input file, the format is one content view name per line.

 ```
 usage: publish_content_view.py [-h] -o ORG [-x FILE | -i FILE | -a] [-d]